awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 ## How real\-time events influence recommendations<a name="recorded-events-influence-recommendations"></a>

- Once you create a campaign, Amazon Personalize automatically uses new recorded event data for existing items \(items you included in the data you used to train the latest model\) when generating recommendations for the user\.
-This does not require retraining the model \(unless you are using the SIMS or Popularity\-Count recipes\)\.
+ Once you create a campaign \(for custom solutions\) or a recommender \(for Domain dataset group\), Amazon Personalize automatically uses new recorded event data for existing items \(items you included in the data you used to train the latest model or create the latest recommender\) when generating recommendations for a user\.
+This does not require retraining the model \(unless you are using the SIMS or Popularity\-Count recipes for custom solutions\)\.

 Instead, Amazon Personalize adds the new recorded event data to the user's history\.
 Amazon Personalize then uses the modified data when generating recommendations for the user \(and this user only\)\.
-+  For recorded events for *new items* \(items you did not include in the data you used to train the model\), if you trained your model \(solution version\) with the User\-Personalization recipe, Amazon Personalize automatically updates the model every two hours, and after each update the new items influence recommendations\.
-See [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.
++  For recorded events for *new items* \(items you did not include in the data you used to train the model\), if you created recommenders for Top picks for you and Recommended for you use cases \(for Domain dataset group\) or if you trained your model \(solution version\) with User\-Personalization, Amazon Personalize automatically updates the model every two hours\.
+After each update completes, the new items influence recommendations\.
+For information about auto updates for the User\-Personalization recipe, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.

-   For any other recipe, you must re\-train the model for the new records to influence recommendations\.
+   For any other domain use case, Amazon Personalize will automatically train new models for your recommenders every 7 days, starting from the recommender creation date\.
+For any other custom recipe, you must re\-train the model for the new records to influence recommendations\.
 Amazon Personalize stores recorded events for new items and, once you create a new solution version \(train a new model\), this new data will influence Amazon Personalize recommendations for the user\.
-+  For recorded events for *new users* \(users that were not included in the data you used to train the model\), recommendations will initially be for popular items only\.
++  For recorded events for *new users* \(users that were not included in the data you used to create recommenders or solution versions\), recommendations will initially be for popular items only\.
 Recommendations will be more relevant as you record more events for the user\.
-Amazon Personalize stores the new user data, so you can also retrain the model for more relevant recommendations\.
+Amazon Personalize stores the new user data and will include the user when Amazon Personalize updates your recommender or when you manually train a new solution version\.

    For new, anonymous users \(users without a userId\), Amazon Personalize uses the `sessionId` you pass in the [ PutEvents ](API_UBS_PutEvents.md) operation to associate events with the user before they log in\.
 This creates a continuous event history that includes events that occurred when the user was anonymous\.

 ## Creating an event tracker<a name="event-get-tracker"></a>

 An *[event tracker](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event-tracker)* specifies a destination dataset group for new event data\.
-To create an event tracker you call the [ CreateEventTracker ](API_CreateEventTracker.md) API operation and pass as a parameter the Amazon Resource Name \(ARN\) of the dataset group that contains the target Interactions dataset\.
+You create an event tracker with the Amazon Personalize console or the [ CreateEventTracker ](API_CreateEventTracker.md) API operation\.
+You pass as a parameter the Amazon Resource Name \(ARN\) of the dataset group that contains the target Interactions dataset\.
 For instructions on creating an event tracker using the Amazon Personalize console, see [Creating an event tracker \(console\)](importing-interactions.md#event-tracker-console)\.

- When you create an event tracker, the response includes a *tracking ID*, which you pass as a parameter when you use the [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) operation\.
+ An event tracker includes a *tracking ID*, which you pass as a parameter when you use the [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) operation\.
 Amazon Personalize then appends the new event data to the Interactions dataset of the dataset group you specify in your event tracker\.

 **Note**
 You can create only one event tracker for a dataset group\.